Veams/generator-veams/README.md

 ### Assemble

 We use Assemble as template engine.
-It is a static site generator in which you can use partials/includes/components/modules.
+Assemble is a component and static site generator that makes it dead simple to build modular sites, documentation and components from reusable templates and data.
 You want to know more?
 Here you go: [assemble.io](http://assemble.io)

 In your installation routine you can choose specific modules for Assemble: